rust-windowing/winit/README.md

 ## Usage

 Winit is a window creation and management library.
-It can create windows and lets you handle events (for example: the window being resized, a key being pressed, a mouse mouvement, etc.) produced by window.
+It can create windows and lets you handle events (for example: the window being resized, a key being pressed, a mouse movement, etc.) produced by window.

 Winit is designed to be a low-level brick in a hierarchy of libraries.
 Consequently, in order to